Beyond military drones – the future of unmanned flight

 What this means is that civilian UAVs of the airliner variety may be similar to the military’s man-optional aircraft.
 One trend in military aircraft design is to make combat and transport aircraft that offer the option of accommodating a human pilot, but isn't necessary.
 The idea is that, for example, a fighter plane might have a pilot onboard when going on a mission, but fly itself when being ferried to a new base.
 A similar system could be used with civilian aircraft that might have pilots aboard with passengers, but fly themselves when empty or used to carry cargo over water and landing at coastal airports.

+Another way in which we might see the UAV move gradually into civilian life is at small airports.
+Currently, air traffic is a nightmare of centralized air traffic control systems moving fleets of aircraft between hub airports that are stretched to capacity.
+Aircraft equipped with UAV technology could change this because such craft have the potential to talk directly to one another and operate with a high degree of autonomy instead of waiting for air traffic control instructions.
 What this would mean is that as the technology becomes more widespread, air traffic control becomes much simpler and small local airports would be able to do many of the things that only a major one can do today.
 Imagine a city the size of London, which needs half a dozen major airports to operate, being served by one large airport and a hundred small ones acting like air taxi stands and you get the idea.
 Indeed, it may be that the first pilotless passenger plane may not be a huge airliner, but a little air taxi that ferries around only a handful of people.

 Of course, this sort of a future depends on a lot of technological hurdles being overcome.
 As was seen in the Jetstream experiment, UAVs have to see and avoid other aircraft.
 They need to operate with piloted craft, and they need to be supported by an air traffic system that plays to their strengths instead of against their weaknesses.
 Worse, UAVs need massive amounts of bandwidth, which the military has, but civilian air systems lack.